 outdated product categories

-an industry written too broadly
+an industry defined too broadly

 an incorrect URL address